Let's do big things together

 Third-year students at Dell Medical School are eligible to pursue a Distinction in Social Entrepreneurship, devoting one year full-time to starting and growing a new nonprofit, for-profit or hybrid organization with a social mission alongside The Impact Factory.

-Practicum in Civic Entrepreneurship is a semiannual undergraduate- and graduate-level course for student-entrepreneurs working to launch, study and scale civic ventures aiming to improve health and prosperity.
+Practicum in Civic Entrepreneurship is a semiannual undergraduate- and graduate-level course for student-entrepreneurs working to launch, study and scale ventures aiming to improve health and prosperity for vulnerable people.
 Students studying business, public policy, law, medicine, nursing, engineering, architecture and social work are eligible.

-Impact Corps deploys undergraduate or graduate students, equipped with training in human-centered design and civic entrepreneurship, alongside partner nonprofits, health clinics and other local service agencies for real-world, hands-on experience building, launching and scaling innovations for community impact.
+Impact Corps deploys undergraduate and graduate students, equipped with training in human-centered design and social entrepreneurship, alongside partner nonprofits, health clinics and other local service agencies to address a challenge while gaining real-world, hands-on experience building, launching and scaling innovations for community impact.